-This course is designated to review and reinforce proper use of the simple present, present progressive, simple past, and past progressive verb tenses.
-It is a recommended supplement for students in Low Intermediate and Intermediate ESL courses.
-(Nontransferable, non-degree applicable)
+This course is designed to review and reinforce proper use of the verbs "to be" and "to have" and the simple present and present progressive verb forms.
+It is a recommended supplement for students in Beginning and Low Intermediate and Intermediate ESL courses.